Breach of Contract Attorney Florida

 At its core, a breach occurs when one party fails to do what the contract requires without a valid legal excuse.
 Under Florida law, most breach claims require showing that a valid contract existed, you fulfilled your obligations or had a legal excuse, the other party failed to perform, and you suffered damages as a result.

-Material vs. minor breaches
+Material vs. Minor Breaches

 Not every deviation creates the same legal remedies.
 A material breach undermines the heart of the bargain and may excuse the non-breaching party from further performance while opening the door to broader damages or termination rights.
 A minor breach may support damages but still require continued performance.
 We analyze contract language, industry norms, and the parties’ course of dealing to determine how Florida courts are likely to view the conduct.

-Anticipatory breach
+Anticipatory Breach

 If the other side unequivocally indicates they will not perform before performance is due, you may be able to treat that as an anticipatory breach and act to mitigate losses.
 Timing, documentation, and clear communication are crucial to protect your position.